network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 - At each interval:
   - Create an additional load-generating connection.
   - If goodput has not saturated:
-    - Compute the moving average aggregate goodput at interval i as current_average.
+    - Compute the moving average aggregate goodput at interval `i` as `current_average`.
-    - If the standard deviation of the past MAD average goodput values is less than SDT of the current_average, declare saturation and move on to probe responsiveness.
+    - If the standard deviation of the past `MAD` average goodput values is less than SDT of the `current_average`, declare goodput saturation and move on to probe responsiveness.
-  - If goodput has saturated:
+  - If goodput saturation has been declared:
-    - Compute the responsiveness at interval i as current_responsiveness.
+    - Compute the responsiveness at interval `i` as `current_responsiveness`.
-    - If the standard deviation of the past MAD responsiveness values is less than SDT of the current_responsiveness, declare saturation and report current_responsiveness.
+    - If the standard deviation of the past MAD responsiveness values is less than SDT of the `current_responsiveness`, declare responsiveness saturation and report `current_responsiveness` as the final test result.

 In {{goals}}, it is mentioned that one of the goals is that the test finishes within 20 seconds.
 It is left to the implementation what to do when stability is not reached